 |Water (0.33 liter bottle)||0.24 $|

 You can see that the cost of living in Buri Ram is pretty low and that even on a small pension you are able to live in the area.
 This is one of the advantages when you retire in Buri Ram.
-You can visit the area and see what type of properties are available but investment property in the area would be very difficult.
+You can visit the area and see what type of properties are available but investing in property in the area would be very difficult.
 Those types of properties are mainly for areas such as Bangkok and Pattaya.